- Implementation Procedure

 A legal retention value for certain records may be established by law.
 In these cases, the legal value is determined by the statute.
 The Attorney General is responsible for determining the legal value of the record series.

-- Fiscal value: Records which relate to the financial transactions of the agency have fiscal value.
-After the records have served their primary administrative purpose, they may be retained to document an expenditure of moneys and/or to account for them for audit purposes.
+- Audit value: Records which relate to the financial transactions, operations, information systems, or performance of the agency have audit value.
 In some instances, the audit requirements of the federal government must be considered.
-The State Auditor is responsible for determining the fiscal value of the record series.
+The State Auditor is responsible for determining the audit value of the record series.

 The information contained within the record may have any one, any combination, or all of the preceding values.
 These values must be determined before a retention period can be established for any record series.

-Once the records retention schedule is established there should be an accurate and complete disposal of obsolete records.
-The agency should continue this disposal of records on an annual basis according to the Records Disposal Report (See Records Disposal Report Sample).
+Once the Records Retention Schedule is established there should be an accurate and complete disposal of obsolete records.
+The agency should continue this disposal of records on an annual basis according to the records disposal process.

-ITD Records Management will provide each agency coordinator with a Records Disposal Report specifying exact disposal instructions for each record series retained in the agency.
+ITD Records Management will request to have the records disposal process initiated in the Records Management System (RMS) specifying exact disposal instructions for each record series retained in the agency.

-The method of disposal will be determined by (a) confidentiality of the record, and (b) requests from the State Archivist for transfer of the record series to the State Archives.
+The method of disposal will be determined by the format of the record, confidentiality of the record, and historical value of the record.

-If the record series contains confidential material, the method of disposal will be "shredding".
-If it does not contain confidential material, the method of disposal will be "landfill".
+If the record series contains confidential material, the method of disposal will be "Shredder."
+If it does not contain confidential material, the method of disposal will be "Landfill."
 Landfill is defined as disposing of records by essentially throwing the obsolete records in the garbage or recycling container.
+If the record series is an electronic format, the method of disposal will be "Delete backups."

 Inactive records should be taken out of the active records area regularly.
 This frees up file space needed for active records and eliminates the need to purchase additional file equipment.
 It also minimizes the time needed by personnel to file and retrieve active records.